moreApi/micro-manager-microscenery-plugin/plugins/MicrosceneryStream/README.md

 ## Micro-Manager Microscenery plugin

-For orginal readme see parent repo.
+For original readme see parent repo.

 ### How to build

-- do the prequisites of [https://micro-manager.org/Writing_plugins_for_Micro-Manager]
+- do the prerequisites of [https://micro-manager.org/Writing_plugins_for_Micro-Manager]
 - build microscenery-core and copy "..\core\build\libs\microscenery-core-1.0-SNAPSHOT.jar" to "'\dependencies\artifacts\compile'"
     - or './gradlew build' should work, too
 - run './gradlew copyRuntimeLibs' in microscenery